pradhyumna85/build-geosx-image/readme.md

 Ideally it should show 100% coverage

-Built GEOSX binary now should be available at `/app/GEOSX/install-you-platform-release/bin/geosx`, in the `install-you-platform-release` will be `install-docker-release` if used **docker.cmake** for building.
+Built GEOSX binary now should be available at `/app/GEOSX/install-your-platform-release/bin/geosx`, in the `install-your-platform-release` will be `install-docker-release` if used **docker.cmake** for building.

 You can test the binary by the command:

-> `/app/GEOSX/install-you-platform-release/bin/geosx --help`
+> `/app/GEOSX/install-your-platform-release/bin/geosx --help`

 Done!